Buchanan Amish affiliation

 The Buchanan Amish affiliation is a subgroup of Amish that was formed in 1914 in Buchanan County, Iowa.
 It is among the most conservative in the entire Amish world.
 It is the fourth largest of all Amish affiliations, having almost as many church districts as the Holmes Old Order Amish affiliation.
 Geographically it is more dispersed than any other Amish affiliation.

 History

 The Buchanan Amish affiliation emerged in 1914 when seven families from the Kalona Amish settlement in Johnson County, Iowa (established in 1846), moved to Buchanan County, seeking a more conservative church discipline.
 Later they were joined by families from Kansas, Wisconsin, Indiana and other places.
-In 1912 there had been a conflict over the use of telephones in the Kalona Amish settlement that led to a division in which many change-minded families had left the Old Oder church to establish a more liberal Amish Mennonite church.
+In 1912 there had been a conflict over the use of telephones in the Kalona Amish settlement that led to a division in which many change-minded families had left the Old Order church to establish a more liberal Amish Mennonite church.

 Part of the conflict about compulsory education past 8th grade — which was settled by the Wisconsin v.
 Yoder case of the United States Supreme Court — took place among the Buchanan affiliation in Buchanan County.
 The famous photo of November 1965, showing Amish school children running into a cornfield to flee the police, was taken in Buchanan County.